cekbote/dsp-lab/Lab-04/Readme.md

 **Aim:**

 1. To find the magnitude spectrum of a PPG signal using DFT.
-2. To compute the pulse rate of the PPG signal using DFT/
+2. To compute the pulse rate of the PPG signal using DFT.
+3. To compute the pulse rate of the PPG signal using an autocorrelation function.
-3. To find out the error in
+4. To find out the error using both the methods.

-By:

-1. Using an Autocorelation function.
+Via

+1. The Arduino Platform
+2. MATLAB

 **Data and Code Links**